ExpediaGroup/service-client/README.md

 Returns a new service client instance for `servicename` with optional `overrides` to the global defaults listed above:

+*Note: If no `overrides` are provided, when a service client instance is created for a `servicename` it will be stored in a cache.
+That instance will be returned instead of creating a new instance.*

 - **protocol** - The protocol to use for the request.
 Defaults to `"http:"`.
 - **hostname** - The hostname to use for the request.
 Accepts a `string` or a `function(serviceName, serviceConfig)` that returns a string.
 - **port** - The port number to use for the request.